Women’s and Men’s Pelvic Health

 Understanding Pelvic Health

-Evidence based pelvic physiotherapy identifies the specific drivers of dysfunction, restores muscle control and coordination, and improves load tolerance and quality of life.
+Evidence-based pelvic health physiotherapy identifies the underlying drivers of your symptoms and uses targeted treatment to restore muscle control and coordination, improve strength and load tolerance, and support long-term comfort, function and quality of life.

 Does Any of This Sound Familiar

-Urgency or frequency that may disrupt sleep or daily activities
+Urgency or increased frequency that may disrupt sleep or daily activities

 Difficulty fully emptying the bladder or bowel; straining or constipation

-Pelvic heaviness, visible or felt bulge, or diagnosed prolapse
+Pelvic heaviness and pressure, a, visible or felt bulge, or diagnosed prolapse

 Pain with intercourse, inserting tampons, or persistent pelvic pain